ivan-guerra/programmador.com/content/posts/binary-rain.md

 ---

 Most programmers young and old have seen the cyberpunk sci-fi film The Matrix[^1].
-When I watched The Matrix as a kid, the scene that stood out the most is the closing scene where Neo sees the Matrix when facing off against the
+One of the most outstanding parts of the movie is the closing scene where Neo sees the Matrix when battling the Agents:
-Agents:

 [![Neo Sees the Matrix](/posts/binary-rain/matrix.jpg#center)][2]

-The visual effect with the code running along all the surfaces was really cool.
-Seems other people thought so too to the point that the effect has a name:
-Matrix Digital Rain[^2].
+The visual effect with the code running along all the surfaces is iconic.
+Seems other people thought so too to the point that the effect has a name: Matrix Digital Rain[^2].

-I thought it would be neat to create a terminal screensaver that mimicked the effect seen in the movie.
+Wouldn't it be neat to create a terminal screensaver that mimicked the effect seen in the movie?

 ## How to Make It Rain

-Before coding anything up, I had to better understand how the digital rain effect actually works.
-I studied a few of the compilations put up by fans on
-YouTube:
+Studying a few video compilations helps with understanding the details behind the scrolling effect:

 {{< youtube E8y3eDUMb4Q >}}

-Here are the key features I noted:
+Here are some features that pop out in the video:

 * The characters printed on the screen are a mix of Japanese kana and Latin letters/numeral characters.
 * Each column or stream has a fixed length with the first character in the stream having a bright white color.
 * Character streams spawn at random.
-* Once a stream of characters has begun, a new stream will not begin on that column until all the previous characters have "fallen" off screen.
+* Once a stream of characters has begun, a new stream won't begin on that column until all the previous characters have "fallen" off screen.

-Fundamentally, we want randomly generated streams of characters scrolling down our terminal screen.
+Fundamentally, a stream of characters scrolls down the screen.
 You can imagine the screen is a two dimensional matrix of characters.
-Each frame of the screensaver will scroll the screen down a single row such that the characters at the bottom row "fall off" the screen.
+Each screensaver frame tick will scroll the screen down a single row such that the characters at the bottom row "fall off" the screen.
 The higher the framerate, the faster the characters fly down the screen.

 ## Building a Scrolling Buffer

-I came up with a handful of data structures to help implement the scrolling buffer effect.
+A handful of data structures implement the scrolling buffer effect.
 The first is the `Char` type:

 ```cpp
 struct Char {